UpscaleProUpscalePro

 Is client-side processing safer than server-side?

 Client-side (browser-based) processing is generally safer because your image never leaves your device.
-However, server-side processing with proper security (like UpscalePro) is also safe — the key is that images are not stored or shared.
+However, server-side processing with proper security (like UpscalePro) is also safe when images are stored securely, never shared, and never used for AI training.